 Exposure to Hazardous Waste and Industrial Facilities

-According to the Center for Effective Government, more blacks, Latinos, and people in poverty live close to industrial facilities with toxic chemicals.
+According to the Center for Effective Government, more Blacks, Latinos, and people in poverty live close to industrial facilities with toxic chemicals.
 Communities close to hazardous facilities are likely to suffer the greatest impact when an explosion or leak of toxic substances occurs.
-People of color are effectively living closer to “ticking time bombs” such as toxic waste processing plants and industrial facilities than other population groups.
+People of color effectively live closer to “ticking time bombs,” such as toxic waste processing plants and industrial facilities than other population groups.

 This is by no means an exhaustive list of how inequality impacts the exposure of a community to environmental hazards.
 There can be many other instances.
-Even natural disasters such as hurricanes, and issues surrounding climate change, can affect minority communities disproportionately.
+Even natural disasters, such as hurricanes and issues surrounding climate change, can affect minority communities disproportionately.
+However, these examples highlight the importance of environmental justice.

 You have the right to live and raise your children in a non-toxic environment.
 There are many laws and regulations that apply to environmental hazards and aim to protect citizens.
-An environmental justice lawyer can help you explore your legal options and how you could potentially hold a company or the government accountable for environmental racism and exposure of toxic substances in your local neighborhood.
+An environmental justice lawyer can explore your legal options and explain how you could potentially hold a company or the government accountable for environmental racism and exposure to toxic substances in your local neighborhood.

 Environmental Racism Is Not a New Phenomenon